Having the correct equipment when you’re camping is critical to keeping you dry and warm.

 So why do you need a footprint for your tent?

-There are three reasons that you need a footprint for your tent.
-The reason you need a footprint is to stop moisture from the ground penetrating the floor of your tent.
+3 reasons why you do need a footprint for your tent.
+The reason you need a footprint is to stop moisture from the ground-penetrating the floor of your tent.
 The second reason you need a tent footprint is to protect the floor of your tent from getting damage from debris on the ground.
-The third reason you need a tent footprint is to provide an extra layer of insulation between the floor of your tent and the ground.
+The third reason you need a tent footprint is to provide an extra layer of insulation between the tent floor and the ground.

 Keep on reading to get the full details and know everything you need to about a tent footprint.